-My favorite art therapy book for leading groups is "Art Therapy for Groups" by Marian Liebmann.
-Originally published in 1986 and revised in 2004 this book explains the experiential process of using many different art exercises in group settings.
+One of my favourite art therapy books for leading groups is "Art Therapy for Groups" by Marian Liebmann.
+Originally published in 1986 and revised in 2004, this book explains how to implement art exercises in group settings.
 Working with so many groups over the years, it is always amazing to me how different every group is.

-My first art therapy group was a group of middle aged adults with acquired brain injuries and I referred to this book every week for two years.
-I have also led spontaneous painting weekends over the years with cognitively well adults and have enjoyed the extensive ideas and resources in this book on how to run a group.
+My first therapeutic art group consisted of middle aged adults with acquired brain injuries, and I referred to this book every week for two years.
+I have also led spontaneous painting weekends over the years with cognitively well adults and enjoyed using the ideas in this book.

 I often reflect upon how deeply we can emotionally heal within groups.
 Some of the healing factors of group work, according to psychiatrist Irvin Yalom are:

 2. Seeing the universality of our common struggles.

 4. Healing original family pain and patterns within a safe space.